Lemon Yogurt Olive Oil Cake

 Instructions

-- In a large bowl, combine the sugar and the lemon zest.
-Rub it together with your fingers to release the oils from the lemon zest.
+- Combine the sugar and the lemon zest in a large bowl.
+Rub it with your fingers to release the oils from the lemon zest.
 Stir in the lemon juice.

 - Add in the eggs, yogurt, oil, and vanilla and whisk them together by hand to combine them.

-- In a separate small bowl, whisk together the flour, baking powder, and salt.
-Tip the dry ingredients into the wet mixture and stir it well to combine but don't over-mix it.
-There may be some lumps in the batter but that's okay.
+- In a seperate bowl, whisk together the flour, baking powder, and salt.
+Add this to the wet ingredients and fold it well to combine it, but don't over-mix it.
+There may be some lumps in the batter, but that's okay.

-- Pour the batter into the prepared loaf tin and bake in a preheated oven for approximately 45-55 minutes until the top of the loaf springs back when touched and a skewer inserted into the middle of the loaf comes out clean.
+- Pour the batter into the prepared loaf tin and bake in a preheated oven for approximately 45-55 minutes until the top springs back when touched and a skewer inserted into the middle of the loaf comes out clean.

-- Once the loaf has cooled, mix together confectioners sugar, lemon juice, and a splash of milk to make a thick but pourable glaze.
+- Once the loaf has cooled, mix together confectioner sugar, lemon juice, and a splash of milk to make a thick but pourable glaze.

 - Drizzle it generously over the loaf.